niels-slotboom/notes/Submanifolds.typ

   & = g lr((R(X,Y)Z + (nabla_X P) nabla_Y Z - (nabla_Y P) nabla_X Z, underbrace(P W, =W)), size: #55%) \
   & = R(W,Z,X,Y) + lr((g lr(((nabla_X P) nabla_Y Z, W), size: #135%) - (X <-> Y)), size: #135%)
 $<eq815>
 The first term is clear; it is nothing but the ambient Riemann tensor applied to the vector tuple $(W,Z,X,Y)$.
 The tangential projection $P$ drops out due to the fact that it is orthogonal and $P W = W$, as $W in Gamma(T Sigma)$.
 The second term requires a more detailed examination.
-It is an anti-symmetrisation in $X,Y$, so it is sufficient to consider only
+It is an anti-symmetrisation in $X,Y$, so it is sufficient to begin by considering
 $
   g lr(((nabla_X P) nabla_Y Z, W), size: #135%)
 $